 At the first ministerial meeting of the Commission for the Protection of the Marine Environment of the North East Atlantic (OSPAR) in 1998, a binding decision was agreed that set rules for the disposal of offshore installations at sea.
 Under the decision the dumping and leaving wholly or partly in place of offshore installations is prohibited.
 Decision 98/3 recognises it may be difficult to remove the ‘footings’ of large steel jackets weighing more than 10,000 and concrete installations.
 As a result there are derogations for these categories of installations if the internationally agreed assessment and consultation process shows leaving them in place is justifiable.

-DECC has been trialling a streamlined decommissioning programme template for non derogation cases during 2013.
-This has now been extended to 2014.
+DECC has been trialling a streamlined decommissioning programme template for non-derogation cases during 2013 and 2014.
 Operators will therefore have a choice whether to submit a decommissioning programme in the existing format (see Annex C of the Guidance Notes ‘Format and Content’) or adopt the streamlined decommissioning programme template.
 Operators should discuss individual cases with DECC.
-It is anticipated that final version templates for both non derogation and derogation cases will be available for all decommissioning programme submissions during 2014 leading to online versions on the DECC UK Oil Portal during 2015.

 Further details on the decommissioning process, including the role and content of a decommissioning programme, are available in the

-A word version of this template can also be requested from DECC.
+A word version of these templates can also be requested from DECC.
 Please email Julie.Benstead for further details.